jacktrusler/cheat_sheets/docs/server_info.md

     sudo lsblk          #list blocks
     sudo fdisk -l       #more detailed partition data
     sudo htop           #cpu & ram usage
+    sudo df -h          #storage used

+### Swap Memory
+Sometimes you'll run out of RAM (if you bought the cheapest 1GB droplet and try to run soy :>) when trying to run basic tasks, the solution is to add swap memory.

+    dd if=/dev/zero of=/mnt/2GB.swap count=2048 bs=1024K                                                                     1 ↵
+    mkswap /mnt/2GB.swap
+    chmod 600 /mnt/2GB.swap
+    swapon /mnt/2GB.swap

+Then the tasks should run fine.

+NOTE: Be careful with the dd if=/dev/zero command, this command 0's out your hard drive (wipes it literally by flipping everything to 0) so make sure when you're using it you don't /dev/zero an important directory _smile_.
+In this case we're creating a swap file `mkswap` with 2GB worth of space, filled with 0s, then changing permissions and turning the `swapon`.

 ## Important directories